dsggregory/Webcrawl/README.md

 Web proxy - chromium honors standard `*_proxy` environment variables.

 # Requirements
+The following is to install dependencies on a Mac.
+See puppeteer docs for other OS's.
 ```shell
 $ brew install --cask chromium --no-quarantine
 $ export PUPPETEER_SKIP_CHROMIUM_DOWNLOAD=true